corvus-cyber/SCOUT19/README.md

 USER STORY"
 as an end user
-i want to see covid - 19 outbreaks and confirmed outbreaks by location so that i get up to date stats and feel good in a depressing time
+i want to see covid - 19 outbreaks and confirmed outbreaks by location so that i get up to date stats

-NOTES:
+## Acceptance criteria:
-- User is able to choose data based on current location or input box for manuel selection
+- GIVEN a choice of current location or input box for manuel selection
+- WHEN the user chooses a location
+- THEN the user is provided with most up to date covid-19 info

+maybe
+- GIVEN user chooses to mannually typing in location
+- WHEN the user is typing
+- THEN a automatic list of location suggestion list shows in a drop down menu